Overview

 Examples of approved siRNA therapeutics:

 - Patisiran is a siRNA-based drug that targets the transthyretin (TTR) gene, which is associated with hereditary transthyretin-mediated amyloidosis (hATTR), a rare genetic disease.
-Patisiran was approved by the US Food and Drug Administration (FDA) in 2018 and is the first approved siRNA therapeutic.
+Patisiran was approved by the US Food and Drug Administration (FDA) in 2018 and is the first siRNA therapeutic approved.

 - Inclisiran is a siRNA-based drug that targets proprotein convertase subtilisin/kexin type 9 (PCSK9), a protein involved in regulating cholesterol levels in the blood.
 Inclisiran was approved by the FDA in 2021 and is used to lower cholesterol levels in patients with cardiovascular disease.

 - Lumasiran is a siRNA-based drug that targets the hydroxyacid oxidase 1 (HAO1) gene, which is associated with primary hyperoxaluria type 1 (PH1), a rare genetic disease.
-Lumasiran was approved by the FDA in 2020 and is the first siRNA therapeutic approved for treating PH1.
+Lumasiran was approved by the FDA in 2020 and is the first siRNA therapeutic approved for the treatment of PH1.

 See how Danaher Life Sciences can help